 These self-saucing herb and lemon chicken drumsticks are extremely scrumptious and very easy to make, even on a school night when time is of the essence.
-For slightly more fussy eaters, who are not too fond of meat on the bone [read: Mr Chipconnoisseur], you can substitute drumsticks for chicken […]
+Cooking drumsticks in the oven is pretty easy, even for novice cooks.
+The meat is juicy and the sauce adds a whole bunch of […]

 Archive for November, 2010

-These are great for entertaining – on their own or as an accompaniament to dips such as spicy tomato or baba ganoush.
-They take no time to make, but will disappear just as quickly so make at least a couple of batches.
-And kids love them too!
-Makes 16 […]
+These puff pastry twists are great for dinner parties – on their own or as an accompaniament to dips such as spicy tomato or baba ganoush.
+They take no time to make – you can use gluten-free puff pastry as well, but will disappear just as quickly so make at least […]

 This particular recipe and method is a cultural melting pot: traditional Polish stuffing, wrapped in Chinese wonton pastry for ease of preparation and shaped as Italian ravioli.
 Cooked then fried for extra flavour.
 Making me hungry as I “speak”.

 So why is it that Australia, the lucky country with seemingly endless abundance of fresh and flavoursome produce available practically all year round, is the world’s most obese nation?
 How is it possible that giant fast food chains are able to post huge profit increases in the region, year after […]

 Crispy Salt and Pepper Squid has become one of the staples of modern Australian cuisine, but it’s easy to make at home.

 Cooking the perfect Soft-boiled Eggs is quite easy really once you know how.
 So, here is how to get that oozy, runny yolk perfect every time…